lsolbach/Baumeister/doc/Glossary.md

 ----------
 A Dependency is a reference to an existing Artifact (from outside the current Module) that is needed for the build of the current Module.
 A Dependency can be scoped for the usage in the current Module.

-Common properties of a Dependency in the context of the Baumeister build system are
+The common properties of a Dependency in the context of the Baumeister build system are
  * target
-* transitivity
  * scope
-* exclusions
+ * transitivity/exclusions

 Dependency Management
 ---------------------